3. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 A refundable liability is the obligation to refund some or all of the consideration received (or receivable) from the customer and is measured at the amount the Company ultimately expects it will have to return to the customer.
 The Company updates its estimates of refundable liabilities (and the corresponding change in the transaction price) at the end of each reporting period.
 Refer to above accounting policy on variable consideration.

-d) Gift Vouchers
+c) Gift Vouchers

 The amount collected on sale of a gift voucher is recognized as a liability and transferred to revenue (sales) when redeemed or to revenue (sale of services) on expiry.

-e) Interest income
+d) Interest income

 For all financial instruments measured at amortised cost and interest-bearing financial assets classified as fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
 The EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.
-When calculating the effective interest rate, the
+When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options) but does not consider the expected credit losses.
+Interest income is included in other income in the statement of profit or loss.

-f) Profit or loss on sale of Investments Profit or Loss on sale of investments is recorded on transfer of title from the Company, and is determined as the difference between the sale price and carrying value of investment and other incidental expenses.
+Profit or Loss on sale of investments is recorded on transfer of title from the Company, and is determined as the difference between the sale price and carrying value of investment and other incidental expenses.

-g) Dividend
+f) Dividend

-Dividend income from investments in subsidiary or Joint venture is recognised when the Company's right to receive is established which generally occurs when the shareholders approve the dividend.
+Dividend income from investments in subsidiary is recognised when the Company's right to

 3.10 Financial instruments - initial recognition and subsequent measurement